peterpech/buchaphra-static123/README.md

 Sign up at `/signup` to create additional accounts.
 All user data is saved in `data/users.json`.

-KYC submissions are stored in `data/kyc.json` for demonstration.
+KYC submissions are stored in `data/kyc.json` and associated with the email of the logged‑in user.
+After submitting KYC data at `/kyc`, your profile page will show whether verification is complete.
 The mint page simply simulates a transaction and does not interact with a real blockchain.

 ## Building